 Be sure to also consider timing and requirements for connecting or return flights.
 In some cases, you may be able to order a test to take with you to make testing for your return flight easier.

-For in-person tests, you can schedule an appointment online and travel to a testing location to have your testing conducted by a medical professional or proctor.
+For in-person tests, you can schedule an appointment online and visit a testing location to have your testing conducted by a medical professional or proctor.

 Negative Test Results

 Bring your negative COVID-19 test results with you to the airport and provide them when you check in for your flight.
-Delta agents will be looking for a negative COVID-19 test of a type accepted by, and taken within the appropriate timeframe for, your destination.
+Delta agents will be looking for the negative COVID-19 test result accepted by your destination’s government and that your test was taken within the appropriate timeframe.
+Please visit the U.S. Entry Requirements page to learn about the CDC test requirements, opens in a new window.
 You may also need to present these documents upon arrival at your destination.

 Positive or No Test Results